Eljily-Mohamed/Robot-Car/WORKSPACE_F411_DXL_STM32CUBEIDE/readme.md

 Test this by setting a breakpoint in the callback function and sending a character from a terminal (e.g., gtkterm or minicom).

-Modify the program to control the motors based on the received characters.

 ## Zigbee Wireless Communication

 Zigbee is a low-speed, short-range, low-power communication protocol.
 In this project, Zigbee is used for point-to-point wireless communication between the robot and the PC.